Neurology · Peripheral Neuropathy

 Clinical Manifestations

-Patients report nocturnal paresthesias in the thumb, index, and middle fingers.
+Patients report numbness and tingling in the thumb, index, and middle fingers, often worse at night.
 Phalen's maneuver and Tinel's sign are classic physical exam findings.
-Thenar muscle atrophy indicates severe, chronic nerve damage requiring urgent evaluation.
+Thenar muscle atrophy indicates severe, chronic nerve damage requiring urgent intervention.

 Diagnosis